artur-ciocanu/launch.en/help/extension-dev/third-party-libraries.md

 One of the main purposes of extensions in Adobe Experience Platform Data Collection tags is to enable you to easily implement existing marketing technologies (libraries) into your website.
 By using extensions, you can implement libraries provided by third-party content delivery networks (CDNs) without having to manually edit your website's HTML.

-There are several methods to host third-party (vendor) libraries within your extensions in tags.
+There are several methods to host third-party (vendor) libraries within your extensions.
 This document provides an overview of these different implementation methods, including the pros and cons of each.

 ## Prerequisites